CNuge/BOLD-CLI/README.md

 ```
 bold-cli -query specimen -taxon drosophila melanogaster  -print
 ```
-- The `-print` flag can be added to a query to send data to standard output instead of Below is an example use of pipe functionality that counts the number of drosophila sequences in the bold database.
+- The `-print` flag can be added to a query to send data to standard output instead of to a file.
+Below is an example use of pipe functionality that counts the number of COI drosophila sequences in the bold database.
 ```
 bold-cli -query sequence -taxon drosophila -marker COI-5P -print | grep -c "^>"
 ```